 Taking a few extra steps in preparation makes a noticeable difference in how well the flavors meld together.
 A little patience and technique will transform a good soup into an exceptional one.

-- Use high-quality sausage – A flavorful Italian sausage makes a big difference in taste.
+- Use high-quality sausage - A flavorful Italian sausage makes a big difference in taste, ideally a fennel-seasoned or sweet Italian sausage for authentic Tuscan flavor.

 - Slice potatoes evenly - This ensures they cook at the same rate.